-To speak with our Schools and Youth Group specialist, please contact us
+Speak with our Schools and Youth Group specialist, here

 From day visits to overnight residential stays with evening activities til 8:30pm every night, our fully qualified Outdoor Instructors ensure that a visit to the Anderton Centre is amongst the highlights of the academic year.
 Our programmes bring areas of the curriculum to life and classroom learning is made relevant with practical applications and skills.
 Our bushcraft courses engage students in utilising maths, science and food technology skills as a minimum.
 There is no better way to learn than by having fun and putting theory into practice.

 Sample Lower KS2 Day Visits